All-Hands-AI/OpenHands/opendevin/runtime/client/README.md

    - Observations include command outputs, file contents, error messages, etc.

 6. **Asynchronous Operation**:
-   - The Runtime Client uses asyncio for handling concurrent requests efficiently.
+   - The Runtime Client uses asyncio for avoid concurrent requests.
    - It ensures that only one action is executed at a time using a semaphore.

 7. **Security**: